You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Grading Scale: Standard Grading Scale

 In the course, Relay students will contextualize and deepen prioritized competencies from Major and Foundations coursework by expanding their toolbox, applying new strategies, and reflecting on the impact.
 Our goal is to support Relay students in becoming reflective practitioners, confident in their own self-efficacy, and able to drive their own growth through increasingly independent problem-solving.
-In this clinical practice course, Relay students will begin the process of engaging in action research in order to learn more about the impact of their instructional decisions on their students’ social-emotional development and experience in their class.
-Relay students will also consider the importance of critically reflective practitioners taking action to address inequities in education.
+In this clinical practice course, Relay students will continue to explore and reflect on who they are becoming as a culturally responsive and inclusive teacher and member of the school community.

 CLIN-524: Mentored Clinical Practice IV